-In an impact of sufficient severity, the airbag sensing system detects that the vehicle is in a crash.
-In the case of a "rollover capable" roof-mounted side impact airbag, the sensing system detects that the vehicle is about to roll over.
-The sensing system triggers a release of gas from the inflator, which inflates the airbag.
-The inflator, airbag, and related hardware are all part of the airbag modules inside the steering wheel and in the instrument panel in front of the right front passenger.
-For vehicles with roof-mounted side impact airbags, the airbag modules are located in the ceiling of the vehicle, near the side windows.
+In a deployment event, the sensing system sends an electrical signal triggering a release of gas from the inflator.
+Gas from the inflator fills the airbag causing the bag to break out of the cover and deploy.
+The inflator, the airbag, and related hardware are all part of the airbag module.

+Frontal airbag modules are located inside the steering wheel and instrument panel.
+For vehicles with roof-rail airbags, there are airbag modules in the ceiling of the vehicle, near the side windows that have occupant seating positions.